Revolutions of 1989: Mongolia

 Mongolia (Outer Mongolia) declared independence from China in 1911 during the fall of the Qing dynasty.
 The Mongolian People's Party took power in 1921, and the party renamed itself the Mongolian People's Revolutionary Party.
 During these years, Mongolia was closely aligned with the Soviet Union.
 After Yumjaagiin Tsedenbal left in 1984, the new leadership under Jambyn Batmönkh implemented economic reforms, but failed to appeal to those who, in late 1989, wanted broader changes.

 The "Mongolian Revolution" was a democratic, peaceful revolution that started with demonstrations and hunger strikes and ended 70-years of Marxism-Leninism and eventually moved towards democracy.
 It was spearheaded by mostly younger people demonstrating on Sükhbaatar Square in the capital Ulaanbaatar.
 It ended with the authoritarian government resigning without bloodshed.
 Some of the main organizers were Tsakhiagiin Elbegdorj, Sanjaasürengiin Zorig, Erdeniin Bat-Üül, and Bat-Erdeniin Batbayar.

 During the morning of 10 December 1989, the first public demonstration occurred in front of the Youth Cultural Center in the capital of Ulaanbaatar.
 There, Elbegdorj announced the creation of the Mongolian Democratic Union, and the first pro-democracy movement in Mongolia began.
 The protesters called for Mongolia to adopt perestroika and glasnost.
 Dissident leaders demanded free elections and economic reform, but within the context of a "human democratic socialism".
 The protesters injected a nationalist element into the protests by using traditional Mongolian script—which most Mongolians could not read—as a symbolic repudiation of the political system which had imposed the Mongolian Cyrillic alphabet.

 In late December 1989, demonstrations increased when news came of Garry Kasparov's interview in Playboy, suggesting that the Soviet Union could improve its economic health by selling Mongolia to China.
 On 14 January 1990, the protesters, having grown from three hundred to some 1,000, met in a square in front of Lenin Museum in Ulaanbaatar, which has been named Freedom Square since then.
-A demonstration in Sükhbaatar Square on 21 January (in weather of −30 C) followed.
-Protesters carried banners alluding to Chinggis Khaan (also referred to Genghis Khan), rehabilitating a figure whom Soviet schooling neglected to praise.
+A demonstration in Sükhbaatar Square on 21 January followed, in weather of −30 C. Protesters carried banners alluding to Chinggis Khaan, also referred to Genghis Khan, rehabilitating a figure whom Soviet schooling neglected to praise.